Meridian Energy maintains a portfolio of potential new power generation sites across New Zealand.

-There are currently no plans to construct this project as low demand growth for electricity means fewer new generation projects will be required in the short to medium term.
+There are currently no plans to construct this project as lower demand growth for electricity in the South Island means fewer new generation projects will be required in the short to medium term.
 As such, the decision to construct the wind farm will be determined by market conditions and on the basis that the business case for the project meets our investment requirements.

 - March 2010 - Meridian begins consultation with surrounding neighbours and wider community

 - February 2011 - Meridian applies for resource consents with the Hurunui District Council and Environment Canterbury